StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
 <b>Okay, there is a discrepancy here.
-Both of those number of records should match, or at least be very close to each other.
-Next I decided to look at my API usage for today.
-It shows 3541 API requests.
-It's much closer to my Custom Log FAILED_RDP_CUSTOM_LOG.
-So now I know it isn't my VM that is failing to send the data to my custom log.</b>  <br/>
+Both numbers of records should match, or at least be very close to each other.
+Next, I decided to examine my API usage for today, which shows 3,541 API requests.
+This figure is much closer to my Custom Log FAILED_RDP_CUSTOM_LOG.
+Therefore, I now know that it isn't my VM failing to send the data to my custom log.</b>  <br/>
 </p>

 ![API](https://user-images.githubusercontent.com/108043108/226676332-d906603b-59c1-4ad0-94c0-fb665bb26a73.JPG)